fanbotme/development-proccess/README.md

-t Development Process & Technical Design
+# fanbot.me Development Process & Technical Design

-# Development Process
+## Development Process

 This document provides guidance and template material intended to help technical staff team, it is also useful background reading for anyone involved on the development process of our current product, this document will assume you know a thing or two about Lean and/or SCRUM, The less lengthy your sprints are, the faster you can course correct.